manojkotte25/DIS---Walmart-Store---P07/README.md

 Language: We are using Python as our programming language.

 Process: We are processing numeric data.
 No data cleaning is required for the data set.

+## Getting Started

+- Import this repo to your Github.
+- Clone from your Github down to your local computer, e.g. C:\44564\P07.

+## Steps to run:

+- Right click on folder (P07) and click open-command-window-here-administrator.
+- Enter the following commands in the window.
+	- python mapper.py
+  - You will get an output as map_out.txt which acts as input to reducer file.
+	- python reducer.py
+  - After executing this command we will get two output files.
+One is for maximum and another is minimum.